adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 __Long live the Pantheon.
 May mere mortals never be found in the midst of the gods__

 - Lightweight : The first time i noticed after installation was the weight of the desktop.
 It is/was extremely lightweight.
 If you ever used GNOME, you'd understand what i am driving at.
-GNOME eats up about 1gb RAM on startup.
+GNOME just happens to be a beast.

 - Stateful : This is probably the most interesting thing about Pantheon.
 Applications always retain their state after you close them, logout or even a reboot.
 It would be nice anyways to explain what i mean by ___retaining state___.
 When i refer to state, i am talking about things like :